 Build a bio that’s not only better than most you have read, but also compelling enough to attract the fans & clients you’d like to have in the first place.

 [This survey is now closed.]
 Are you a traditionally published author?
 Then please keep reading.
-In partnership with Harry Bingham of Agent Hunter in the UK, we’re launching a survey of traditionally published authors, regardless of whether or not they have also self-published.
-Our goal is to see how traditionally published authors are feeling about the […]
+In partnership with Harry Bingham of Jericho Writers in the UK, we’re launching a survey of traditionally published authors, regardless of whether or not they have also self-published.
+Our goal is to see how traditionally published authors are feeling about the choices […]

 Learn the rules like a pro, so you can break them like an artist.